eeucalyptus/spacetrade/README.md

 # spacetrade
-A space trade game for learning purposes
+A space trade game  I created for learning purposes